LewisMCYoutube/cps2png/README.md

 | ---------------------------------------- | ----------- |
 | Memories Off (2000, KID)                 | Windows     |

-This version of the format has a 12-byte header, while later versions have a 16-byte header. cps2png works with all CPS files found in *Memories Off for Windows*.
+This version of the format has a 12-byte header, while later versions have a 16-byte header. cps2png works with the CPS files found in *Memories Off for Windows*.
 ### 102 (`66 00`)
 | Game                                     | Platform    |
 | ---------------------------------------- | ----------- |